pulumi/pulumi-hugo/themes/default/content/challenge/holiday-shopping.md

 )
 ```

 Next, you need to set the config values for your MongoDB Cloud org, database username, and database password.
+The Organization ID is under the __Organization Settings__ panel in the MongoDB Cloud console.
+The database username and password values are self-selected and don't require you to look up anything in the MongoDB Cloud console.

 ```shell
 pulumi config set orgID [value]